torvalds/linux/Documentation/driver-api/mtdnand.rst

    In case of an ECC error this function is called for error detection and correction.
 Return 1 respectively 2 in case the error can be corrected.
-If the error is not correctable return -1.
+If the error is yest correctable return -1.
 If your hardware generator matches the default algorithm of the nand_ecc software generator then use the correction function provided by nand_ecc instead of implementing duplicated code.